Game-Dev-Course-ArielUNI/HW4-angry-birds/README.md

     }
     ---

-    as you can see when the bird is hit and collapse at the ground(which has ) it go to the next level.
+    as you can see when the bird is hit and collapse at the ground(which has edge collider ) it go to the next level.

-    ScenceController:it just swich scenes